Makko.ai Glossary

 Visual Effects

-Visual feedback like particles, flashes, and impacts.
+Visual feedback elements such as particles, flashes, and impact effects.

 Animation State